|

 language without an accent that adults don't.
 There are so many adults

-I have met who are learning Chinese in College.
-It would have been a
+I have met who are learning Chinese in College where it's much more difficult as you get older.
+It would have been in

 great favor if their parents had them learn Chinese when they were younger.